jrucho/YTbeatmakercues/README.md

 - 🔁 **Audio & Video Loopers**
   Record loops in sync with video or audio.
 Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
 The first loop sets the tempo automatically;
   additional loops stay synced to that BPM.
+Recording a new loop while others play adds it seamlessly without restarting.
 Double press a loop key to stop the loops after the current bar finishes.
 Hold that second press a moment longer (or tap three times quickly) to erase the selected loop—the button blinks briefly when this happens.
 If no loops are currently playing, new recordings